vyalikov/signet-rails/README.md

 ## Credits

-Credit where it is due, much of what you see here is derived from lessons learned using [omniauth](https://github.com/intridea/omniauth)*
+Credit where it is due, much of what you see here is derived from lessons learned using [omniauth](https://github.com/intridea/omniauth)* but also this [great post by Greg Baugues](http://blog.baugues.com/google-calendar-api-oauth2-and-ruby-on-rails)

 ## Contributing